Gurkeerat08/AWS-Lambda-Setup-Local/README.md

 ## Prerequisites

 1. **AWS CLI Setup**
-   - Follow the steps documented in the Confluence link: AWS CLI Setup - Enterprise Data - Enterprise Confluence.
+   - Follow the steps documented in the Confluence link: [AWS CLI Setup - Enterprise Data - Enterprise Confluence](https://lilly-confluence.atlassian.net/wiki/spaces/EDB/pages/904006250/AWS+CLI+Setup)
    - Create your local AWS CLI profile and generate your keys.

-2. **Replace Placeholder Keys**
+2. **Fetch Env variables using this script**
-   - Replace the placeholder keys with actual keys in the provided Python file.
+   - Replace the placeholder keys with actual keys in [the provided Python script](https://github.com/Gurkeerat08/AWS-Lambda-Setup-Local/blob/main/environment_variables.py).
    - Add the Lambda name and execute the script to obtain the environment variables for your Lambda.

 3. **Setup `python-lambda-local`**
-   - Do a `pip install python-lambda-local` to run your Lambda using an `event.json` file to mock API calls.
+   - Do a `pip install python-lambda-local` to
+   - Create an `event.json` file to mock API calls inside the lambda folder inside functions.

 ## Steps